 The treatment also depends on whether you have acute or chronic liver disease, whether you’re dealing with fibrosis or cirrhosis, and whether the liver disease is the result of a viral infection, an autoimmune hepatitis, a genetically inherited disease, fatty liver disease, excessive drinking and/or drug abuse, or whether there’s a cancerous tumour in the liver.

 Before your doctor can decide on the most appropriate treatment, a correct diagnosis must be made.

 Treatment of various liver diseases

-Bed rest is mandatory.
-All fatty foods and alcohol need to be avoided.
+Bed rest is mandatory, and all fatty foods and alcohol must be avoided.
 If the infection is the result of contact with infected sewage, great care must be taken to avoid further contact with the contaminating source.

 Hepatitis B and C

-Non-alcoholic fatty liver disease
+Non-alcoholic fatty liver disease (NAFLD)

-If the cirrhosis is a result of alcohol or drug abuse, the substance abuse must be stopped completely to prevent further damage.As in all cases of serious liver damage, doctors will treat fluid build-up with medication, and recommend a reduced salt and protein intake.
+If the cirrhosis is a result of alcohol or drug abuse, the substance abuse must be stopped completely to prevent further damage.As in all cases of serious liver damage, your doctor will treat fluid build-up with medication, and recommend a reduced salt and protein intake.
 Laxatives may be given to speed up the removal of toxins from the intestines.

 This is a stage where the liver no longer is able to perform all its viral functions.
 Many different conditions can lead to or result in liver failure.
 The only treatment that can restore liver function is a transplant.